bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 Welcome to the lab for Sharing and Scaling a VM!

+This part of the exercise simulates a situation where two researchers, John and Mary who both accounts in Collaboratory want to collaborate in their reserch.
+Mary is part of Project A and has developed a novel workflow and she wants to share the end-result with John who is part of Project B in Collaboratory.
+Mary will snapshot the VM customized with the workflow she developed and she will share it only with the users of Project B.

 After this lab, you will be able to:

 * Snapshot a VM and share it with other cloud tenants.